noaresare/ffwd/README.md

 ## Contributing

+By contributing to this project you are making your contribution available to the project under the conditions of the Apache 2 license and you confirm that you have the right to do so.

-1. Fork FastForward (or a plugin) from [github](https://github.com/spotify/ffwd) and clone your fork.
+2. Fork FastForward (or a plugin) from [github](https://github.com/spotify/ffwd) and clone your fork.
-2. Hack.
+3. Hack.
-3. Verify code by running any existing test-suite; ```bundle exec rspec```.
+4. Verify code by running any existing test-suite; ```bundle exec rspec```.
    Try to include tests for your changes.
-4. Push the branch back to GitHub.
+5. Push the branch back to GitHub.
-5. Send a pull request to our upstream repo.
+6. Send a pull request to our upstream repo.

 ## Debugging